Magnification: Examples of magnification

-Magnification as a number (optical magnification)
+Size ratio (optical magnification)

 Optical magnification is the ratio between the apparent size of an object (or its size in an image) and its true size, and thus it is a dimensionless number.
 Optical magnification is sometimes referred to as "power" (for example "10× power"), although this can lead to confusion with optical power.

-Linear or Transverse magnification
+Linear or transverse magnification

 For real images, such as images projected on a screen, size means a linear dimension (measured, for example, in millimeters or inches).

 Angular magnification

 For optical instruments with an eyepiece, the linear dimension of the image seen in the eyepiece (virtual image at infinite distance) cannot be given, thus size means the angle subtended by the object at the focal point (angular size).
 Strictly speaking, one should take the tangent of that angle (in practice, this makes a difference only if the angle is larger than a few degrees).
 Thus, angular magnification is given by:

 where $\varepsilon_0$ is the angle subtended by the object at the front focal point of the objective and $\varepsilon$ is the angle subtended by the image at the rear focal point of the eyepiece.

 For example, the mean angular size of the Moon's disk as viewed from Earth's surface is about 0.52°.
 Thus, through binoculars with 10× magnification, the Moon appears to subtend an angle of about 5.2°.